Skip to main content

 • Hoarseness

-If these symptoms occur often, and you suspect that each incident correlates directly with a certain food, then you can contact your pediatrician to see if your child needs to be tested for a possible allergy.
+If these symptoms occur often, and you suspect that each incident correlates directly with a certain food, then you should contact your pediatrician to see if your child needs to be tested for a possible food allergy.

 More severe symptoms to watch for

-Also, some symptoms of food allergies in kids present as more severe cases where you would need to call 911 or go to the emergency room immediately.
+Some symptoms of food allergies in kids present as more severe cases where you need to call 911 or go to the emergency room immediately.
 These include:

 • A feeling of closing or tightening of the throat